Trade/other name(s): Imbruvica

 Why would this drug be used?

-This drug is used to treat chronic lymphocytic leukemia (CLL) and a type of non-Hodgkin lymphoma known as mantle cell lymphoma (MCL).
+This drug is used to treat chronic lymphocytic leukemia (CLL) and some types of non-Hodgkin lymphoma, such as mantle cell lymphoma (MCL) and Waldenstrom macroglobulinemia (WM).
 It is also being studied for use against other types of leukemia, lymphoma, and other cancers.

 How does this drug work?